Best Remote Work Spots for Digital Nomads in Cozumel

 Plunk down with your phone or laptop almost anywhere and you’ll be able to request the local wifi network’s password (contraseña), and surf to your heart’s content.

-Cozumel is a viable destination for digital nomads now that it has increased cellular coverage and widespread strong and accessible WiFi.
+Cozumel is a great destination for digital nomads now that it has increased cellular coverage and widespread strong and accessible WiFi.
 Several coffee shops, boutique hotels, and other venues that cater to remote workers and travel-minded entrepreneurs have upped their game, and now there are countless places you can stay connected and get things done while working remotely from Mexico.

 Don’t just go to Starbucks and call it a day (though one of our local Starbucks does admittedly have a killer location with a roof deck view of the waterfront…see more on this further down).